Basic Install

 Important: DNS propagation can take up to 24-48 hours.
 During this time, email delivery might be inconsistent.

-./install.sh reset-password
+./install.sh configure-registration

 Verbose output